mildewchan/takodachi.vim/README.md

 ## Plugin integration
-Support for plugins will be added in the future either for plugins I use, and/or for plugins used by people willing to submit a merge request with a nice-looking implementation that sticks to the original set of colors.
+Support for plugins will be added in the future either for plugins I use, and/or for plugins used by people willing to submit a merge request with a nice-looking implementation that doesn't look completely out of place with the established palette.